frankt716/cse-191-fall23/rec02.lagda.md

   if false then false = true
 ```

+## Models

-Finally, we can talk about semantics.
+With these Boolean functions in hand, we can finally talk about semantics.
-The intended meaning of the logical symbols are given in the table below:
+The intended meanings of the logical symbols are given in the table below:

 | Logical symbol | Intended meaning |
 | -------------- | ---------------- |
 | ⊤              | true             |